 Reporting of side effects

-Do not use the tablets after the expiry date is stated on the label.
+Do not use Codeine Phosphate Tablets after the expiry date, which is stated on the carton.
+The expiry date

 What Codeine Phosphate Tablets contains

 The active substance is Codeine Phosphate.

 The other ingredients are lactose monohydrate, acacia, maize starch, magnesium stearate and stearic acid.

 (see Section 2 'Important information about some of the ingredients of Codeine Phosphate Tablets').

 What Codeine Phosphate Tablets looks like and contents of the pack

 Codeine Phosphate Tablets 15mg are white, circular tablets marked C15 on one face and CP on the other.

 Codeine Phosphate Tablets 30mg are white, circular tablets marked C30 on one face and CP on the other.

 Codeine Phosphate Tablets 60mg are white, circular tablets marked C60 on one face and CP on the other.